[For other posts about the 2020 rules and changes to the rules, see THIS.]

 With respect to circles or jacks in neighboring games:

-- When placing the circle or the jack, the placed circle or jack must be at least 1.5 meters from any jack or circle in a game on a neighboring terrain.
+- The placed circle or jack must be at least 1.5 meters from any other active circle or jack.

 With respect to obstacles:

 - The circle must be at least 1 meter from any obstacle.

 - The jack must be at least 50 cm from any obstacle.
 (This was reduced from the old requirement of 1 meter.)

 - The jack must be at least 50cm from any end line.
 (This was reduced from the old requirement of 1 meter.)